DigitalInBlue/Celero/README.md

 ### Implementation

-Celero heavily utilizes C++11 features that are available in both Visual C++ 2012 and GCC 4.7.
-C++11 greatly aided in making the code clean and portable.
+Celero heavily utilizes C++14 features that are available in modern compilers.
+C++14 greatly aided in making the code clean and portable.
 To make adopting the code more manageable, all definitions needed by a user are defined in a celero namespace within a single include file: `Celero.h`.

 `Celero.h` has within it the macro definitions that turn each of the user benchmark cases into its own unique class with the associated test fixture (if any) and then registers the test case within a Factory.
 The macros automatically associate baseline test cases with their associated test benchmarks so that, at run time, benchmark-relative numbers can be computed.
 This association is maintained by TestVector.